Doing a cash-out refinance in California can provide the necessary funds to;

 Buying An Investment Property:

-The requirements for a cash out refinance in California are similar to a non-cash out refinance loan.
-If you have a 620 credit score, your Debt-To-Income ratio is less than 45% and you have a Loan-To-Value ratio of 70% or less you will most likely meet the basic requirements of a cash out refinance loan.
+The requirements for a cash-out refinance in California are similar to a non-cash-out refinance loan.
+If you have a 620 credit score, your Debt-To-Income ratio is less than 45% and you have a Loan-To-Value ratio of 80% or less you will most likely meet the basic requirements of a cash-out refinance loan.

 Some homeowners will be required to show liquid asset reserves and each loan scenario is different.

-How Long Does It Take To Do A Cash Out Refinance In California?
+How Long Does It Take To Do A Cash-Out Refinance?

 Do You Need An Appraisal?